Chetan3794/Heart-Disease-Prediction-Classification/README.md

 ![image](https://user-images.githubusercontent.com/114068950/214812048-379a6839-a941-4472-ac5e-812cf4d7a583.png)

 Amongst all XGBoost classifier and Logistic regression gives best accuracy score of 84.31 and 84.54 respectively.
-Whereas, Random FOrest classifier gives the accuaracy of around 84.09%.
+Whereas, Random Forest classifier gives the accuaracy of around 84.09%.
 Decision Tree proven to be less effective model for the project as it gives the efficiency as 73.18%.
 The performance results is varying from 70 to 84 % and the reason could be no proper pattern of data, not relevant data or not enough data.

 # :book: Conclusion